xingsumq/Us-DeFake/README.md

 ## Datasets

 To show the input formats of datasets, we give an example dataset "toy" in /data/ directory.
 The toy dataset is just used to show the input format, it's not suitable for experiments.
-The structure of the /data/toy/ directory should be as follows.
+The structure of the /data/toy/ directory should be as follows.[Download Dataset "toy"](https://drive.google.com/drive/folders/18IwOQ7hc0S6QaOQxdp7AIHhZezzMZ0CU?usp=sharing)

 ```
 data/